Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Termination conditions

-Deposit (zadatok/earnest money):
+Deposit (earnest money):

 • Usual amount: 3–10% of the price

-• Credited toward final payment
+• Credited toward the purchase price

-• Returned doubled if seller withdraws
+• Returned double if the seller backs out

-• Kept by seller if buyer withdraws
+• Retained by the seller if the buyer backs out

-Stage 4: Preparation for the Main Transaction Buyer’s documents: 010 - Valid passport (foreign passport for non-residents)
+Stage 4: Preparation for the Main Transaction

-• Notarized translation of passport into Georgian
+• Notarized translation of the passport into Georgian

-• Marital status certificate (if required)
+• Certificate of marital status (if required)

-• Notarized spousal consent (if married)
+• Notarized spousal consent for the purchase

 • Power of attorney (if buying through a representative)